 I think that the unstable muzzle may irritate some shooters.
 However, it’s a Glock and won’t require you tons of practice sessions to get used to the new muzzle rise.
 I’d recommend changing the pre-included Polymer sight system to get used to the muzzle since it’s impractical compared to both the Steel and GNS sights.

-Any experienced shooter knows that Glock’s Safe Action system never fails.
-When you pull the trigger for shooting, you have to deliberately move both the trigger and the built-in trigger safety lever backward to urge the trigger bar to push the firing pin.
+When you pull the trigger, you need to consciously move both the trigger and the built-in trigger safety lever backward to activate the trigger bar and ultimately release the firing pin.